pc2/sus-compiler/README.md

 - Ease of creating and fine-tuning processing pipelines
 - Easy to test with software integration
 - Better visualization of data flow --> Eliminate Wave plots
 - Integrate most timing analyzer constraints into source files themselves.
-False paths, Clocks, multicycle paths, etc. All belong in
+False paths, Clocks, multicycle paths, etc. All belong in the RTL specification itself, not in the timing constraints.

 ### Terseness (Similar to many current HDLs, such as Chisel)
 - Bundles